QubesOS/qubesos.github.io/pages/mailing-lists.md

      messages which were sent prior to your subscription to the list.
 However, a Google account is required in order to post through this interface.

+#### Gmane

+The mailing list is also available via Gmane, a service that provides mailing lists in the form of newsgroups.
+This makes it possible for you to subscribe and read all mails sent to the list without having them all sent to your normal mail account.
+To use Gmane, you need a newsreader such as Mozilla Thunderbird (or Icedove in Debian).

+To add Gmane's server to Thunderbird, follow the instructions in [Mozilla Thunderbird's documentation for how to add newsgroups][thunderbird-newsgroup].
+In the fourth step replace `news.mozilla.org` with `news.gmane.org`.

+  * To subscribe to the list, click on **Subscribe...** and search for the newsgroup `gmane.os.qubes.user`.
+Click on the checkbox besides the name and **OK**.
+  * You send and reply to mails the same way you would normally.
+  * To unsubscribe from the list, click on **Subscribe...** search for the newsgroup `gmane.os.qubes.user`, uncheck the checkbox, and click on **OK**.
+Thunderbrid will automatically remove the newsgroup.

 The **qubes-devel** list
 ------------------------